ngrok/ngrok-docs/docs/integrations/clearbit/webhooks.md

 1. Click **Update account**.

-1. Make note of the value of the **Secret Hey** that appears in the [Clearbit API Dashboard](https://dashboard.clearbit.com/api) page.
+1. Make note of the value of the **Secret Hey** that appears on the [Clearbit API Dashboard](https://dashboard.clearbit.com/api) page.

 ### Run Webhooks with Clearbit and ngrok